ndrean/UpImage/README.md

 ```

 [Usage of the Ecto Type Cloak.Ecto.SHA256](https://hexdocs.pm/cloak_ecto/Cloak.Ecto.SHA256.html#module-usage)
 The email is encrypted and the email is hashed.
+We use the Cloak special types:

 ```elixir
 @derive {Inspect, except: [:email]}